TomDamri1/CureonaApp/README.md

 # CureonaApp
 ### An app to regulate the number of people in business
-## I made the client side using React-Native.
+## My part in the application:
-you can see the latest version on the client branch.
+I made the client side using React-Native. you can see the latest version on the client branch.